John Halsted

-John Halsted (1768 – 2 November 1830) was an officer of the Royal Navy who served during the American War of Independence and the French Revolutionary and Napoleonic Wars.
+Captain John Halsted (1768 – 2 November 1830) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.

 Born into a naval family, Halsted went to sea at an early age with his father and at least one of his brothers.
 After a period of schooling he rejoined the navy and served aboard a number of ships and under a variety of notable commanders of the age, until reaching the rank of lieutenant shortly after the outbreak of the French Revolutionary Wars.
 He went out to the East Indies for much of them, serving onshore with troops and later commanding a sloop, before returning to Britain hoping to receive post-rank and the command of a frigate.
 He was disappointed, the Admiralty declined to confirm his appointment and he spent a number of years without a ship.

 He returned to active service only in 1804, with the command of a defence and storeship, followed by a position as agent for transports for the expedition to Copenhagen in 1807.
 He again escaped official notice, and it was not until 1808 that he received a promotion to post-captain.
 He took command of the 74-gun HMS Bellerophon in 1810, followed by the 74-gun HMS Scarborough in 1813, commanding them in the North Sea.
 His final service during the wars was to oversee the impress service at Gosport, a post that allowed him to meet Prince Regent.
 He seems to have had no further service after the wars ended in 1815, and eventually died, still a post-captain, in 1830.